4030 Wake Forest Road

 Raleigh’s North Carolina Museum of Art opened in 1956.
-It was the first major museum in the US formed by state legislation and funding.
 The NCMA contains an art collection spanning 5,000 years of history and an outdoor amphitheater.
 The museum also contains the largest museum art park in the country (164 acres).
 NCMA’s permanent collection features works from: Africa, America, Ancient America, Egypt, Europe, the Middle East, the Modern Era, and the Contemporary Era.
 As one of the leading art museums in the country, NCMA has earned high acclaim for its recent expansion and energy-efficient design.

 Pullen Park is a 66-acre public park in Raleigh, west of downtown, and next to NC State University.
 The park features picnic areas, an Aquatic Center, and the Theater In the Park.
 Pullen Park is named for Richard Stanhope Pullen, who donated farmland to the City of Raleigh in 1887.
 Between 1899 and 1938 the park contained a zoo.
 Today, it features several small rides, including a train, kiddie boats, and the famous Pullen Park Carousel.
 The Carousel was built in 1900 for Raleigh’s Bloomsbury Park and moved to Pullen Park in 1924.
 It contains 52 hand-carved basswood animals, 2 chariots, 18 large gilded mirrors, canvas panels, and a Wurlitzer 125 organ.